September 07, 2018

 Let’s try one more time…

 The Datto SIRIS already notified you to check out the site and verify if data was getting locked with Ransomware Detection (one of the many automatic Advanced Backup Verifications).
 You choose a snapshot that shows up as clean.
 It looks like it was the first backup of the day.
-You virtualise that snapshot in seconds and connect it to the network.
-After finding and blacklisting this phishing email, you work on sanitising the workstations and getting them back online.
+You virtualize that snapshot in seconds and connect it to the network.
+After finding and blacklisting this phishing email, you work on sanitizing the workstations and getting them back online.

 Now it’s time to revert back to production on the original production machine.
-Backups have been running continuously and incrementally with the virtualised version, so all you have to do is take one last backup, power down, boot the original machine into the Rapid Recovery environment, and pick the latest recovery point to restore to and then reboot.
+Backups have been running continuously and incrementally with the virtualized version, so all you have to do is take one last backup, power down, boot the original machine into the Rapid Recovery environment, and pick the latest recovery point to restore to and then reboot.

 The company is back to production with minimal downtime, and you are a hero.